 A major in English is excellent preparation for professions such as law, teaching, business, and other ministry-related vocations, including those requiring graduate work.
-The department offers a major in English, with concentrations in either English education or literature, and a major in writing.
+The department offers majors in English with a concentration in Literature, English with Secondary Education, and Writing.

-The department also offers minors in English, teaching English as a second language, creative writing, and informational writing.
+The department also offers minors in English, teaching English as a second language and Writing.
 Minors should be chosen by the beginning of the junior year.

-The English department works with the student publications board in sponsoring student publications in newspaper and literary magazine.
+The English department works with the student publications board in sponsoring The Cabinet, the Geneva College student newspaper, and The Chimes, our student literary magazine.
 The department operates a writing center open to students desiring tutoring assistance in developing their writing skills.
 The English department also works with the department of languages and culture in its work with English as a second language.

-English Major · BA - Program requirements 48 credit hours
+English Major • BA - 48 Total Credit Hours